The Chamberlain Hrdlicka Business and International Tax Blog provides updates, developments, and insights on business and international tax.

 - copy of current lease agreement and receipts or canceled checks verifying eligible payments from the covered period; or

 - lessor account statements from February 2020 and from the covered period through one month after the end of the covered period verifying eligible payments.

 - copy of invoices from February 2020 and those paid during the covered period; and

-- receipts, cancelled checks, or account statements verifying eligible payments.
+- receipts, canceled checks, or account statements verifying eligible payments.

 No Change to IRS Position Disallowing Deductions Related to Amounts Forgiven Under PPP